yxc-cyber/yxc-cyber.github.io/content/post/naacl-2024-3/index.md

 ---

 It feels great to meet so many new friends who study or work in the same domain.
-I am looking forward to seeing them again at future conferences and having more other connections with new friends.
+I am looking forward to seeing them again at future conferences and having connections with more new friends.